ABOUT ME

 I will never forget the tour in Medellin, Colombia, once the most dangerous part of the world, where Stevin told about how it was to grow up there.
 A former policeman from the Balkan war helped us understand the psychology of war.
 Or my last experience, the Alternative Tour Beirut, was also something that made me deeply connect to Lebanon.

-You can also join one of my group tours to some less-traveled destinations in the future, starting with Ladakh, India, and later to Iran, Iraq, and Lebanon.
+You can also join one of my group tours to some less-traveled destinations in the future, starting with Ladakh (India), and later probably to Iran, Iraq, Syria and Lebanon.
 These cultural tours focus on getting a deeper understanding of places that get much less attention in the media.
 These countries made the biggest impact on me; this is where I met the most hospitable people, so it is my mission to help people know the true face of these countries.

 The tour guide is a crucial part of the tour.
 Their life experience and knowledge are some of the most important things that make a difference compared to an individual trip.
 So, I carefully select the best guides and partners who share the same views as me.